microsoft/vscode-docs/docs/remote/containers.md

     ![Dev Container Progress Notification](images/containers/dev-container-progress.png)

-After it's done, VS Code will automatically connect to the container with the local file system mapped into it.
-You can interact with it just as you would if it was running locally!
-Try editing and debugging to see what you can do!
+5. After it's done, VS Code will automatically connect to the container with the local file system mapped into it.
+Check out the `README` for the repository you cloned to see what to do next!

 ### Quick start: Open a folder in a container